JonathanDC64/tutorial-slides/src/tutorial_1.md

 # Anatomy of an Arduino Sketch

-* Finally, constants and variables should be declared at the top of the sketch.
+* Finally, constants, variables, and helper functions should be declared at the top of the sketch.

 ```c++
 /*